ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Future Plans-->
-## Feature Roadmap <a id="future"></a>
+## Roadmap <a id="future"></a>

 *To suggest/contribute a feature, see [contributions](#contribute).
 For upcoming releases, see the [latest changelog][framework-changelog].*

-This list *very loosely* outlines some feature ideas for this mod project.
-Howeve, please note that this is flexible and not all these features are guaranteed to be implemented.
-Think of it as a source of inspiration rather than as a strict roadmap per se.
+This is a *very loose* list that outlines some feature ideas for this mod project.
+Please note that this list is flexible and not all these features are necessarily guaranteed to be implemented.
+It should be viewed like a 'source of inspiration' rather than like a strict roadmap, per se.

 <details><summary>Feature ideas</summary>